Program Overview

 Course Prerequisites:

-Basic knowledge of molecular and structural biology, bioinformatics and thermodynamics.
+The course prerequisites are a basic knowledge of molecular and structural biology, bioinformatics and thermodynamics.

 Course Organization:

-The course is organized in 6 sessions:
+The course is organised in 6 sessions:

-1. Introduction to molecular modeling
+1. Introduction to molecular modelling

-2. Modeling biological activity of molecular structures
+2. Modelling biological activity of molecular structures

 3. Introduction to biomolecular design